RoundaboutTeam/etherless-server/README.md

 # etherless-server

-Module for ethereum events listening and managing of calls to AWS lambda functions
+Module for ethereum events listening and managing of calls to AWS lambda functions.

+Run "node app.js" to run server.